Last updated October 14th, 2024.

 (my projects)

-I’m also the author and maintainer of Glenside, a pure, functional, low-level tensor language for machine learning which is amenable to powerful term rewriting techniques such as equality saturation.
+I am also the author of Glenside, a pure, functional, low-level tensor language for machine learning which is amenable to powerful term rewriting techniques such as equality saturation.
 Myself and my collaborators at Harvard, Princeton, and UW utilized Glenside when building 3LA: an end-to-end design methodology for deep learning accelerators.

 (selected papers)